mindee/mindee-api-ruby/docs/products/bank_statement_fr_v1.md

 * `amount` (Float): The monetary amount of the transaction.
 * `date` (String): The date on which the transaction occurred.
 * `description` (String): The additional information about the transaction.
-Fields which are specific to this product; they are not used in any other product.

-### Transactions Field
-The list of values that represent the financial transactions recorded in a bank statement.

-A `BankStatementV1Transaction` implements the following attributes:

-* `amount` (Float): The monetary amount of the transaction.
-* `date` (String): The date on which the transaction occurred.
-* `description` (String): The additional information about the transaction.

 # Attributes
 The following fields are extracted for Bank Statement V1: